buidl (BUIDL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 buidl Historical Price

-According to the latest data gathered on buidl live price page, the current price of buidl is 0.00247378USD.
-The circulating supply of buidl(BUIDL) is 999.91M BUIDL , giving it a market capitalization of $2.47M.
+According to the latest data gathered on buidl live price page, the current price of buidl is 0.00250263USD.
+The circulating supply of buidl(BUIDL) is 999.91M BUIDL , giving it a market capitalization of $2.50M.

 The buidl Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BUIDL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.